joanneccwang/TailwindCSSIntro/README.md

 * If you love to build things on your own instead of using UI kit libraries

 #### Project
-* If you have no design system at all
+* If you have no design system at all :arrow_right: You can use the pre-defined system
-* If you have a proper design system provided by your design team
+* If you have a proper design system provided by your design team :arrow_right: You can easily configure the system through config file
-* If your project is component based
+* If your project is **component based**

 ---
 ## Learn More